tigera-solutions/fortinet-enablement/modules/creating-your-k8s-cluster.md

 SERVICE CIDR == 192.168.0.0/16
 ```

->You will find some configuration files and `demo` directory in the `master` node under `/home/calico-fortinet/` directory.
-All the configurations needed will in this directory and the demo app will be under the `demo` directory.
+>You will find some configuration files and `demo` directory on the `master` node under `/home/calico-fortinet/` directory.
+All the configurations needed are in this directory and the demo app is under the `demo` directory.

 ```text
 |-- configs